jarencecasisirano/philippine-eagle-habitat-analysis/README.md

 ### **Step 1: Data Preprocessing**

-1. Clip NDVI, rainfall, and temperature rasters to the study area.
+1. Clip NDVI, rainfall, temperature, and typhoon track data to the study area.
-2. Resample all datasets to the same spatial resolution.
+2. Resample all raster datasets to the same spatial resolution.
+3. Rasterize typhoon track data to create a binary layer indicating typhoon presence during a specific period.
-3. Export raster values to points or grids for analysis in R.
+4. Export raster values to points or grids for analysis in R.

 ### **Step 2: Exploratory Data Analysis**

-1. Visualize NDVI, rainfall, and temperature using maps.
+1. Visualize NDVI, rainfall, temperature, and typhoon tracks using maps.
 2. Compute statistical summaries (means, variances) for each variable.
-3. Explore relationships between NDVI, rainfall, and temperature using scatterplots.
+3. Explore relationships between NDVI, climatic factors, and typhoon presence using scatterplots and time-series plots.

 ### **Step 3: Spatial Autocorrelation**